Hua Tuo: Biographical introduction and legendary stories, major works and academic contributions

-TCM Knowledge:Prominent Ancient Herbalists ✵華佗 (Huà Tuó), a famous surgeon and master of all branches of medicine, is a famous Taoist Priest who lived mainly at the end of the Eastern Han Dynasty and the Three Kingdoms period.
+TCM Knowledge:Prominent Ancient Herbalists ✵Hua Tuo, a famous surgeon and master of all branches of medicine, was a famous Taoist priest who lived primarily during the late Eastern Han dynasty and the Three Kingdoms period.
 He was also known as Huà Fū or Huà YuánHuā.
-Hua Tuo had performed many major operations, including abdominal anesthesia surgery with herbal anesthesia, and recommended therapeutic gymnastics known as Wu Qin Xi (the Frolics of Five Animals).
-Hua Tuo went deep into the people's lives, and his footprints are everywhere, all over the Central Plains (comprising the middle and lower reaches of the Yellow River) and the Jianghuai Plain (the area at the south of the Huai River and north of the Yangtze River).
-He is a master in the clinical diagnosis and treatment of internal, surgical, gynecology, and pediatric diseases and has created medical miracles.
-In particular, he was famous for creating Ma Fei San and performing laparotomies.
+He performed many major operations, including abdominal anesthesia surgery with herbal anesthesia, and recommended therapeutic gymnastics known as Wu Qin Xi (the Frolics of Five Animals).
+He went deep into the people's lives, and his influence is evident throughout the Central Plains (comprising the middle and lower reaches of the Yellow River) and the Jianghuai Plain (the area at the south of the Huaihe River and north of the Yangtze River).
+He was a master of clinical diagnosis and treatment of internal, surgical, gynecological, and pediatric diseases, and he performed medical miracles.
+He is particularly was famous for creating Ma Fei San and performing laparotomies.

 華佗 (Huà Tuó).